Watts-College/paf-514-template/lectures/week-05.md

 Note that you reference a variable defined in the header as **{% raw %}{{ page.varname }}{% endraw %}** instead of **{% raw %}{{ varname }}{% endraw %}**.
 This is because a variable defined in the header can only be referenced on that page (many separate pages will have YAML fields with the same name).

-You can also [add custom YAML fields to your website configuration file](https://www.ayush.nz/2021/08/using-variables-in-jekyll-to-define-custom-content) (_config.yml):
+You can also [add custom YAML fields to your website configuration file](https://www.ayush.nz/2021/08/using-variables-in-jekyll-to-define-custom-content) (the _config.yml):

 ```
 # Site Settings